TowardsIkhlaas/simply_qibla/README.md

 # Simply Qibla

-A simple, reliable, and open-source qibla app.
+A simple, reliable, and open-source qibla app for iOS and Android.

 More details to follow soon.